 The School of Media and Communication is offering a new International Communication Concentration to SMC majors and most of the courses on the South Africa program can be used to fulfill requirements for this concentration.
 More information on the International Communication Concentration can be found on the undergraduate bulletin here.
 If you are interested in declaring this concentration, you must have already declared a major within the School of Media and Communication, be in good academic standing and complete this form and return it to the Advising Center in Room 9 in Annenberg Hall.
 You should also consider making an appointment with an academic advisor prior to declaring the concentration to go over your academic progress.

 Journalism 3751: Foreign Study in Journalism (6 s.h.)

-Please view the video below, which was completed by Rebecca Kerner, an alumna of the program, for an example of what students produce for their weekly stories.
+Please view the video below, which was completed by Rebecca Kerner, an alumna of the program, for an example of what students produce for their assignments.